-Number Senior Managers Responsible Persons included in the Fit & Proper Policy of Rabobank Australia, which includes the CEO, all Group Executives and other key roles.
-14 Material Risk-Takers Roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of Rabobank Australia.
+Number 2 Senior Managers Responsible Persons included in the Fit & Proper Policy of Rabobank Australia, which includes the CEO, all Group Executives and other key roles.
+25 Material Risk-Takers Roles (not captured in the 'Senior Manager' definition above) for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of Rabobank Australia.
 1

-2. For the 2015 Performance Year, the total number of Senior Managers was 15, and the total number of Material Risk-Takers was 1.
+2. For the 2016 Performance Year, the total number of Senior Managers was 14, and the total number of Material Risk-Takers was 1.
+Note that the number of Senior Managers significantly increased between 2016 and 2017 due to the classification of all Identified Staff as Responsible Persons upon endorsement by the Board Remuneration Committee.